Last Updated on

 Cuisine in the British Virgin Islands

 Seafood is highly popular in the British Virgin Islands.
-In fact, you will find this a staple option in many restaurants or diners throughout the island.
-However, various influence in terms of cuisine have been introduced in the local scene such that you can find many international cuisines served in the Virgin Islands.
+In fact, you will find this a staple option in many restaurants or dinners throughout the island.
+However, various influences in terms of cuisine has been introduced in the local scene such that you can find many international cuisines served in the Virgin Islands.

 When it comes to drinks, rum is a favorite among the locals.
 A rum punch, in particular, is popular throughout the island and there are several variations depending on where you get it from.

 Josiah’s Bay – This popular tourist attraction is a ruin of an old plantation house in Tortola.
 However, the ruin has recently been restored offering those who travel to British Virgin Islands new sights to see and check out.